NMSU Program in Communication Disorders

 Students should meet with an academic advisor in the Center for Academic Advising and Student Support to review the degree requirements for the undergraduate degree in Communication Disorders.

-- The most up-to-date Undergraduate Degree Requirements can be found on the college’s page, Degree Plans – Non-Teaching Majors
+- up-to-date Undergraduate Degree Requirements can be found on the college’s page, Degree Plans – Non-Teaching Majors

 The core undergraduate curriculum in communication disorders at NMSU involves a series of courses that have prerequisites and must be taken in the required sequence.
 Each block in the UNDERGRADUATE COURSE SEQUENCE must be completed successfully to progress to the next block.
 Students should meet with an academic advisor in the College of Education Advising Center to assure that they are completing the sequence properly.
 In addition, this block sequence is reviewed during the CD221 Introduction to Communication Disorders course.
 Each prospective major must sign a disclosure agreement indicating that she/he understands the required block sequence.